 To Sillitoe, the writing life made you free, in the sense that one could live without conforming to preset societal expectations.
-For many pop stars success made them free in a similarly tangible way.
+For many pop stars success made them free in a similar way.

-As John Lydon, aka Johnny Rotten of the Sex Pistols, once said “you can’t be angry forever”.
+As John Lydon, aka Johnny Rotten of the Sex Pistols, once observed, “you can’t be angry forever”.

 Note re image: the image above, a still from the film Saturday Night and Sunday Morning, was sourced from this online film guide.
 All intellectual property in or to image belongs to British Lion or other lawful owner, as applicable.
 Image is used for educational and historical purposes.
 All feedback welcomed.